The many trials of Silvio Berlusconi explained

 The conversation took place between the head of insurer Unipol and Piero Fassino, who was the leader of the biggest centre-left party and Berlusconi's biggest political rival at the time.

 Unipol was trying to take over BNL bank in 2005.
-Magistrates had ordered the wiretap as part of an investigation into inappropriate interference in the takeover.
+Magistrates had ordered the wiretap as they suspected inappropriate interference in the takeover.

 In February 2014, a new trial opened against Berlusconi in Naples, in which he is accused of paying a bribe of 3m euros (£2.5m; $4m) to a senator in 2006 to switch to his party, thereby undermining the government of the time.